Pitting Resistance Equivalent Number Calculations (PREN) Simplified

 Ferritic, low-carbon steels use chromium as the main alloying element.
 Their PREN values are low, ranging from approximately 16 to 30.
 However, these alloys are also relatively inexpensive, making them suitable for various bulk applications.

 Austenitic steels are high-carbon steels that use a combination of chromium and nickel as the primary alloying elements.
-Their PREN values are slightly higher, ranging from 18 to 34, offering more corrosion resistance.
+Their PREN values are slightly higher, ranging from 18 to 34, offering more PREN corrosion resistance.

 Duplex steels are more resistant, still.
 Also known as austenitic-ferritic steels because of their metallurgical structure, their PREN values range from 30 to 40.